 Hip Hop 1, 2, 3 & 4, Hip Hop Team Director

 Markeith Wiley, hailing from Long Beach, CA is a dancer, choreographer and performer who easily moves between genres and the Artistic Director of The New Animals dance company.
 Markeith has been teaching Hip Hop for 13 yrs. and Contemporary, Ballet and Jazz for the past 9.
 He is a Cornish College of the Arts graduate and City Art Future Lister.
 Markeith has been teaching at RDC since 2015.

-Cristen Klaja, Assistant Studio Director, Tap Program Director
+Cristen Klaja, Assistant Studio Director, Tap & Ballet Program Director

-Jenna Mitchell, Studio Owner, Dance Team Director, Jazz & Contemporary Program Director
+Jenna Baker, Studio Owner, Dance Team Director, Jazz & Contemporary Program Director

 Jazz 3 & 5, Contemporary 1, Ballet/Tap, Pre-Ballet, Hip Hop/Acro 5-6 Hip Hop 6-8, Musical Theater, Dance Team Director

 Jenna has been dancing for 37 years and teaching for 25.
 She began dancing and competing in Redlands, California and moved to Seattle in 1998.
 She completed her BFA in Dance at Cornish College of the Arts in 2007.
 She's danced with many award winning teachers and choreographers in the Los Angeles and Seattle areas, and has been teaching and choreographing in Seattle for more than 20 years.
 She started teaching at RDC in 2006 and took over as owner in 2012.